waynesbrain/ttsql/README.md

 # ttsql

-A composable, type-safe, schema-based SQL tagged-template query builder created with TypeScript allowing you to do more with templates like this:
+A composable, schema-based SQL tagged-template query builder created with TypeScript allowing you to do more with templates like this:

 ``sql`SELECT * FROM ${tbl} WHERE ${tbl.id} = ${id}`;``